um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 .. warning::
    If you only logout from JupyterHub without stopping the Notebook Server first, the Notebook Server will run until the time you set up when starting it.
+This could result in unintended increased SU usage.

 Using Jupyter Notebook
 ----------------------